Algebraic Weaves and Braid Varieties: Braid Varieties and Augmentation Varieties

+Lemma \ref{lem:dbs open} implies that the braid variety $X(\beta\cdot \Delta; w_0)$ is isomorphic to the (half-decorated) double Bott-Samelson cell studied in \cite{SW}.
 Note that a similar smoothness result was proved in \cite[Theorem 2.30]{SW}.
 The braid varieties associated to 2-stranded braids $\beta\in \Br^+_2$ are smooth varieties whose equations closely relate to Euler's continuants \cite{Euler64}.
-Let us consider the following instance: